|

 designer is a known quantity.
 While companies often fear they will be in

 bidding war for their own talent, theyare so rarely appreciated that artists will be very loyal to a supportive company.
+In a Boom Market, Bad Ideas Make Money TooMany of the companies that came to prominence in the eighties started

 in a garage and grew to huge proportions only to dissolve completely by